joelgrus/stupid-itertools-tricks-pydata/README.md

 # Stupid Itertools Tricks For Data Science

-Here's the code for my 2015 PyData Seattle talk.
+Here's the code that goes along with my 2015 PyData Seattle talk.

 The original title was